lambdaJasonYang/lambdaJasonYang.github.io/posts/2019-03-20-InductiveAMGMDown.markdown

 ### Step 3 Combining results from Upwards and Downward induction

-We have a full inductive proof.
+QED Combining Upward and Downward induction constitutes a full proof the inequality is true for all naturals.